roymacdonald/ofBook/chapters/events/chapter.md

 	};

-Notice that the argument type of the callback function is the same as the events asociated type -the one in between the `<` and `>`.
+Notice that the argument type of the callback function is the same as the ofEvents asociated type -the one in between the `<` and `>`.
 Also notice the `&` that follows the type in the callback.
 It is super important that you add it.
 Otherwise it will not work.
 This `&` means that the argument is passed as reference.
 [TO DO: link to the explanation of references, hopefully in the ofBook]

 ## Adding and removing listeners

-In order to make the callback function to react to the event notifications we need to register them together.
-This is like a kind of link between the event and the callback which is managed by OF's internal events subsystem.
+In order to make the callback function to react to the ofEvent notifications we need to register them together.
+This is like a kind of link between the ofEvent and the callback which is managed by OF's internal events subsystem.

 For registering you use `ofAddListener(...)` and `ofRemoveListener(...)`;

 As you can see from the previous piece of code, the arguments passed are the same in `ofAddListener` and `ofRemoveListener`, these are:

-		ofAddListener(myBInstance.intEvent,// this is the instance of the event that we want to listen to. this,// this is the pointer to the object that has the callback &B::myCallBackFunction// this is the pointer to the callback.
+		ofAddListener(myBInstance.intEvent,// this is the instance of the ofEvent that we want to listen to. this,// this is the pointer to the object that has the callback &B::myCallBackFunction// this is the pointer to the callback.
 					  );
 These arguments mean:

 * `myBInstance.intEvent` is quite straight forwards.
-You just pass the event that you want to listen to.
+You just pass the ofEvent that you want to listen to.
 * `this` could be a bit confusing for newcomers.
 If you dont know what it means read here.[TODO: Put link to adecuate resource.]
 * `&B::myCallBackFunction`, has a bit more things.
 Firts there's a `&` which is used to dereference (turn something into a pointer).
 Read here [TODO: Put link to adecuate resource.] about pointers and references if you dont know what it means.
 Then there is `::`.
 It is used for specifying a certain something of a class.
 In this case it is the function `myCallbackFunction`of the class `B`.

-To stop a callback function from reacting to an event, we unregister it; we remove a listener.
+To stop a callback function from reacting to an ofEvent, we unregister it; we remove a listener.
 Use `ofRemoveListener` passing the exact same arguments you passed in `ofAddListener`.

 let's see some real world examples.

-## openFrameworks core events
+## openFrameworks core ofEvents

-The most simple way to use ofEvents is by listening to openFrameworks core events.
+The most simple way to use ofEvents is by listening to openFrameworks core ofEvents.
-In this case we only have to worry about providing an adecuate callback function and registering to the desired event.
+In this case we only have to worry about providing an adecuate callback function and registering to the desired ofEvent.
 OF will take care of the rest internally.
 You can access these by calling `ofEvents()`.

 These are: